 - Write Words will find those words and phrases with its Word Frequency Counter and Phrase Frequency Counter, and let you know when you need to reword or re-phrase in order to keep the flow flowing and the reader turning pages, entirely mesmerized by your beautiful language use.

 - The Online Cliché Finder by Arczis, similarly, will detect common expressions in your writing: nobody should be leaning on clichés, for heaven’s sakes.
-Why would you use old hat language when you can find a cool new way to say the same thing?
+Why would you use tried and true language that’s been around since time immemorial (see what I’m doing here?) when you can find a cool new way to say the same thing?

-We hope you use these writing programs in good health, and we look forward to seeing your fabulously clean desk on Instagram.
+We look forward to seeing your fabulously clean desk on Instagram,